piccolo-orm/piccolo_admin/docs/source/media_storage/index.rst

     await MOVIE_POSTER_MEDIA.delete_file('some-file-key.jpeg')

-To see all of the methods available, look at :class:`MediaStorage <piccolo_admin.media.base.MediaStorage>`.
+To see all of the methods available, look at :class:`MediaStorage <piccolo_api.media.base.MediaStorage>`.

 .. _CleaningUpFiles: